 Ample crust is the name of the game with a fougasse, and these deliver.
-Thin and crunchy, the crust provides the right amount of chew and contrast to the soft interior.
+Thin and crunchy, the crust provides the right chew and contrast to the soft interior.

-I like to coarsely chop and drain the kalamata olives because their flavor can be somewhat strong, this way they give a pop only every so often.
-I kept the percentage of herbes de Provence on the low side because these herbs — especially lavender — can also be quite overwhelming.
-I like just a small hint at each bite.
-Everything in this mix is in just the right balance for me, but if you find one is under-represented, increase to your liking.
+I like to coarsely chop and drain the kalamata olives because their flavor can be somewhat strong, this way, they give a pop only occasionally.
+I kept the percentage of herbes de Provence on the low side because these herbs — especially lavender — can also be overwhelming.
+Everything in this mix is just the right balance for me, but if you find one is under-represented, increase it to your liking.